robashton/blog/input/pages/Basic operations with LevelDB/content.markdown

      batch.Put("key2", value);
      db->Write(leveldb::WriteOptions(), &batch);

-What I really like is that the header files for LevelDB are the best means of documentation, I forgot I liked this about C++, I now remember :-)
+LevelDB can actually operate in async or synchronous mode, but because Raven makes gaurantees about writes I can't think why we'd use the async mode (because there isn't any way to know when these writes are finished to my knowledge).

-This isn't actually enough for RavenDB, and I'll cover the reasons for that in the next entry.
+These guarantees aren't actually enough for RavenDB, and I'll cover the reasons for that in the next entry.